 The 2024 Biennial Review cycle was opened by the State Game Commission on March 8, 2024.
-A 90day public comment period (March 25 - June 24) was then announced by the Department on its website and in a statewide news release.
+A 90-day public comment period (March 25 - June 24) was then announced by the Department on its website and in a statewide news release.
 One public comment was received during the 90-day open period, recommending uplisting of the Organ Mountains Colorado chipmunk.
-Although this suggestion has been noted in the relevant species account, the Department is unable to proceed with uplisting this subspecies as part of the Biennial Review process due to the unique nature of the original listing1.
+As noted in the relevant species account, the Department is unable to proceed with uplisting this subspecies as part of the Biennial Review process due to the unique nature of the original listing.
 Department biologists subsequently reviewed and updated all species accounts, and the resulting draft Biennial Review was presented to the State Game Commission at its August 9, 2024 meeting, at which time the Commission opened a 14-day public comment period (August 19 - September 1) for the draft document.
 Availability of the draft Biennial Review was announced in a statewide news release as well as on the Department's website and via HubSpot.
-The final Biennial Review document will be presented to the Commission for approval at its November 8, 2024 meeting.
+We received one extensive set of comments during the 14-day open period, requesting uplisting of Organ Mountains Colorado chipmunk, White Sands pupfish, peppered chub, Pecos pupfish, and Doña Ana talussnail.
+Department biologists reviewed these requests and concluded in each case that there were no substantial grounds for proceeding with uplisting at the present time.
+The final Biennial Review document was presented to the Commission for approval at its November 8, 2024 meeting.

-No uplisting or downlisting of any threatended or endangered species' status is recommended in this review cycle.
-Two species have been removed from the list through other mechanisms: (1) Gould's wild turkey was delisted by the Department on October 14, 2022, in accordance with procedures codified in the WCA (17-2-40 NMSA), and (2) a genomic investigation2 of Sangre de Cristo peaclam determined that the taxon Pisidium sanguinichristi is invalid and that all specimens from the type locality are assignable to P. casertanum and/or P. milium, neither of which is of contemporary conservation concern.
+No uplisting or downlisting of any threatened or endangered species' status is recommended in this review cycle.
+Two species have been removed from the list through other mechanisms: (1) Gould's wild turkey was delisted by the Department on October 14, 2022, in accordance with procedures codified in the WCA (17-2-40 NMSA), and (2) a genomic investigation of Sangre de Cristo peaclam determined that the taxon Pisidium sanguinichristi is invalid and that all specimens from the type locality are assignable to P. casertanum and/or P. milium, neither of which is of contemporary conservation concern.